djhmateer/djhmateer.github.io/_posts/2023-12-05-llm-image-recognition.md

 I'm working in human rights investigations.
 To mitigate trauma for myself and other investigators, I want the AI to descibe in non emotional terms what is in the image.

-`could you give a general description of this image please.
+`could you give a 1 sentence general description of this image please.
 Also identify objects, people, scenes.
 Can you also tell me if this would be classified as a traumatic picture for someone to look at`

 ### Simple Description in 5 words
 `describe this image in 5 words`

+`describe this image in 1 sentence using non emotional language`

 ### Traumatic Rating